Our orchard is bereft of colour and wildlife.

 The large closely mown area in the middle, which is the majority of the orchard’s area, will remain unchanged, providing ample area for children’s games and picnics.

-The photos here are of the common blue and small tortoiseshell butterfly.
+The photos above are of the common blue and small tortoiseshell butterfly.
 A regular butterfly survey undertaken in Baslow (part of the the UK Butterfly Monitoring Scheme) has found over 20 different species of butterflies locally.
 Since the butterflies feed on nectar from flowers, the presence of nectar-rich flowers through the year will inevitably attract these beautiful animals to the orchard.

 One of the reasons we began the orchard project was a response to the gradual loss of traditional orchards across Britain: 90% of traditional orchards have been lost since the 1950s.
 By embarking the orchard project we were playing a small part in reversing that trend.
 It is a long-term project: the orchard’s value will increase gradually over the decades ahead, and it will become more valuable as the trees reach maturity and become a habitat for other species of plants and animals.